-NASHVILLE, TN (April 23, 2010) — David A. Costello, CPA, President and CEO of the National Association of State Boards of Accountancy (NASBA) announced his plans to retire from his executive role with NASBA, effective January 1, 2012.
-Mr. Costello made the formal announcement before the members of the U.S. Boards of Accountancy at its 116th Annual Conference, held October 29-November 1, 2023.
+NASHVILLE, Tenn.
+(November 2, 2023) – Ken L. Bishop, President and CEO of the National Association of State Boards of Accountancy (NASBA), announced his plans to retire from his executive role with NASBA, effective July 31, 2024.
+Mr. Bishop made the formal announcement before the members of the U.S. Boards of Accountancy at its 116th Annual Conference, held October 29-November 1, 2023.

-As a means to effectively prepare for Costello’s transition of leadership, the NASBA Board of Directors, at its October 31 meeting, approved a formal process and Selection Advisory Committee (SAC) to determine his successor.
-The Board of Directors, through its Executive Committee, will announce the appointment of a SAC representing each of the eight NASBA regions.
+To effectively prepare for Mr. Bishop’s transition of leadership, the NASBA Board of Directors, at its October 31 meeting, approved a formal process and Selection Advisory Committee (SAC) to determine his successor.
+The slate of members serving on the SAC are representative of NASBA’s eight regions.

-Beginning in June 2010, the SAC will vet their formal selection process with State Boards and obtain feedback from State Board representatives during NASBA’s 2010 Regional Meetings.
-Following the vetting process, a formal candidate search will be launched with consideration being given to current NASBA staff, as well as, other qualified candidates.
-Upon receiving finalist recommendations from the SAC and Executive Committee, an announcement of Costello’s successor will be named after approval by the NASBA Board of Directors.
+Following the vetting process, a formal candidate search will be launched with consideration being given to current NASBA staff as well as other qualified candidates.
+Upon receiving finalist recommendations from the SAC and Executive Committee, an announcement of Mr. Bishop’s successor will be named after approval by the NASBA Board of Directors.
 All correspondence, interest, and questions can be directed to CEOApplications@NASBA.org.